Sarah Phillips Casteel

 Current Research

-My research is situated at the intersection of Black studies and Jewish/Holocaust studies.
-My most recent monograph, Calypso Jews: Jewishness in the Caribbean Literary Imagination (Columbia UP, 2016), is the first book-length examination of representations of Jewishness in Caribbean literature.
-Calypso Jews broadens our understanding of Black-Jewish literary relations beyond the U.S. national frame and enriches the cross-cultural project of Caribbean literary criticism.
-To further advance the emerging conversation between postcolonial and Jewish studies, I co-edited with Heidi Kaufman Caribbean Jewish Crossings: Literary History and Creative Practice (University of Virginia Press, 2019).
-Currently, I am writing a book entitled Making History Visible: Black Victims of Nazi Persecution in Literature and Art.
+My research is situated at the intersection of Black studies and Jewish studies.
+My most recent book, Black Lives Under Nazism: Making History Visible in Literature and Art (Columbia UP, 2024), draws attention to a largely unrecognized body of artworks that challenges the erasure of Black wartime history.
+Like my previous monograph, Calypso Jews: Jewishness in the Caribbean Literary Imagination (Columbia UP, 2016), it probes the boundaries of Holocaust memory and representation while expanding the discussion of Black-Jewish literary and aesthetic relations beyond the U.S. national frame.
+To further advance the emerging conversation between postcolonial and Jewish studies, I have co-edited with Heidi Kaufman Caribbean Jewish Crossings: Literary History and Creative Practice (U of Virginia P, 2019) and, with Roni Mikel-Arieli, a special issue of the journal Patterns of Prejudice on Holocaust refugees and the colonial world (2024).

 My earlier publications contributed to the fields of diaspora studies and hemispheric American studies.
-They include Second Arrivals: Landscape and Belonging in Contemporary Writing of the Americas (U of Virginia P, 2007) and Canada and its Americas: Transnational Navigations (McGill-Queen’s UP, 2010), co-edited with Winfried Siemerling.
+They include Second Arrivals: Landscape and Belonging in Contemporary Writing of the Americas (U of Virginia P, 2007) and the co-edited volume Canada and its Americas: Transnational Navigations (McGill-Queen’s UP, 2010).

-At Carleton, I am a founding member of CTCA: the Centre for Transnational Cultural Analysis and MDS: Migration and Diaspora Studies.
-I am cross-appointed to the Institute of African Studies, the Institute for Comparative Studies in Literature, Art and Culture, and the Bachelor in Global and International Studies.
-Beyond Carleton, I’m a member of the advisory board of Bloombury Academic’s Comparative Jewish Literatures series and the editorial board of www.AmericanJewishStudies.org.
+At Carleton, I am a founding member of the Centre for Transnational Cultural Analysis and MDS: Migration and Diaspora Studies.
+I am cross-appointed to the Institute for Comparative Studies in Literature, Art and Culture and the Institute of African Studies.
+Beyond Carleton, I serve on the Academic Council of the Holocaust Educational Foundation of Northwestern University, the advisory board of Bloombury Academic’s Comparative Jewish Literatures series, and the editorial boards of Jewish Historical Studies: A Journal of English-Speaking Jewry and www.AmericanJewishStudies.org.

 - Marston LaFrance Fellowship, Faculty of Arts and Social Sciences, Carleton University, 2021-22